 - Writing letters on your behalf as well as examining, preparing and settling documents.

 Peter Shannon is Special Counsel with Shine Lawyers and heads up our energy law team.
-As part-owner of a farm situated near Kupunn to the west of Dalby, he has been directly affected by coal seam gas issues.

 Peter’s advised hundreds of landholders in relation to coal seam gas and has extensive experience in negotiating Conduct and Compensation Agreements, Options and Easements.
 He has also been extensively involved in the community lobbying for the rights of landholders and was instrumental in the creation of the Basin Sustainability Alliance.